-- 8. Regional waste management industries shall require rezoning to an appropriate district and shall be subject to the submission of a Comprehensive Development Review that includes, but is not limited to, the following information: - a. needs assessment for the activity proposed; - b. servicing and access assessment; - c. evaluation of potential impacts on the subject property and existing land uses in proximity of the operation; and - d. evidence of compliance with applicable provincial environmental regulations. - 9.
+- 7. Construction and demolition materials industries and regional waste management industries shall require rezoning to an appropriate district and shall be subject to the submission of a Comprehensive Development Review that includes, but is not limited to, the following information: - a. needs assessment for the activity proposed; - b. servicing and access assessment; - c. evaluation of potential impacts on the subject property and existing land uses in proximity of the operation; and - d. evidence of compliance with applicable provincial environmental regulations. - 8.
 In considering proposals to rezone property to this district, Council shall require the rezoning to be undertaken according with the provisions of Section 69 of The Planning and Development Act, 2007.

-9.2.
-Servicing and Development Policies:
+9.2 Servicing and Development Policies: